 Try Vitamin C & Magnesium Before Bed.

 Before you go to bed increase your intake of vitamin C. Vitamin C is a valuable nutrient to help your liver detoxify alcohol.
 Before you go to bed take at least 500mg vitamin C with 2-3 glasses of water.
 Alcohol actually increases urinary excretion of vitamin C making it particularly useful after the party.
 Some people also find at least 5g of glutamine powder also useful to help stabilize sugar levels.
 Repeat this in the morning before you tackle breakfast.
 Consider using an electrolyte tablet or coconut water to ensure optimal levels of electrolytes too.
 Consider 200mg magnesium glycinate to help sleep and consider some activated charcoal too.
 The charcoal will not absorb the alcohol but can help with toxins if the quality of the alcohol you have been drinking is questionable.

-While you may not feel like eating the morning after it can help reduce your hangover symptoms.
+While you may not feel like eating the morning after it may help reduce your hangover symptoms.
 In the morning your blood sugar will be low and you will be dehydrated.
-Having a protein based breakfast or snack will help stabilise blood sugar and replenish depleted nutrients.
-Low blood sugar could also contribute to some hangover symptoms, such as nausea and fatigue.
+Having a protein based breakfast or snack will help stabilise blood sugar.
+Low blood sugar can contribute to some of the typical hangover symptoms, such as nausea and fatigue.
 In addition heavy drinking can cause blood chemical imbalances resulting in metabolic acidosis, which is characterized by an increase in acidity.
 This can then trigger feelings of nausea and vomiting.
 Choose foods that are easy to digest and provide some protein and slow releasing carbs.
 Some people find that caffeine can be helpful (in moderation) particularly if they have a headache.
 An easy breakfast option would be a whey protein shake with a banana and coconut water. (coconut water is a natural source of electrolytes).
 Whey is also a natural source of glutathione, a potent antioxidant that supports liver detoxification.
 Alternatively try a bowl of porridge for some slow releasing carbs with a grapefruit for a dose of vitamin C.

 Sleep it Off